 - Wear a lightweight blazer during the summer, and a wool blazer, cardigan, or sweater during the winter.

 - Choose dark-colored, undistressed jeans, chinos, khakis, linen trousers, or needlecord trousers.

-- Sneakers can be worn, but they should be high in quality and neutral in color.
+- Sneakers can be worn, but they should be high in quality.